mpegram3rd/dates-r-hard/README.md

 }
 ```

-All of these representations of date/time are for same instance in time.
+All of these representations of date/time are for the same instance in time.

 Try it out against the endpoint this app provides.